Production code: UU

 - Void Between the Worlds: The setting of the first episode.

 - Wacky Wayside Tribe: The first episode takes place in a white void containing aggressive robots.
-As soon as the characters escape, these robots have no bearing on the plot of the rest of the serial.
+As soon as the characters escape, these robots have no bearing on the plot of the rest of the serial, at least until the last two episodes when they turn up as the Master Brain's servants.

 - Waif-Fu: Zoe versus the Karkus.